Frequently Asked Questions

 We also provide worldwide 1-1 video call training to get you set up and plating confidently - this service is available free of charge with our premium plating kits and bespoke packages over a certain value and can be tailored to your specific projects - please enquire for details.
 We are always happy to answer your questions and help you to achieve successful outcomes.

-*Phone support is limited to UK customers only, if customers are based overseas, we provide the same support via Whatsapp.
+*Phone support is limited to UK customers only, if customers are based overseas, we provide the same support via Whatsapp voice call.

 What does my electroplating video call training involve?